 The allocation of cost of intangible assets over time.

-A statement of the assets and liabilities of an organisation at a point in time (the year end of the Kingston Communications Group is 31 March).
+A statement of the assets and liabilities of an organisation at a point in time (KCOM year end is 31 March).

 Cash flow statement

-A summary of the money received and spent by the Group during the year.
+A summary of the money received and spent by the business during the year.

 Capital expenditure (capex)